zuozhenggh/learning-library/developer-library/skillset-tracker/nodejs-api/nodejs-api.md

   ![ssh connection](./images/instance-ssh-connection.jpg)

-3. After the connection is successful you need to run some commands in order to make the configuration complete.
+3. After the connection is successful you need to run some commands in order to complete the configuration.

     * Before beginning to install anything on the instance, run the following command.